SCADA-RTU Communications Using GPRS

 be sent.
 This dramatically lowers communication fees while

-no concessions are made in response time (e.g. for alarming).
+no connections are made in response time (e.g. for alarming).

 In a recent project, this succeeded in reducing the number of